c4tom/DreamDevBox/docs/getting-started/create-your-first-project.rst

 Further examples
 ================

-If you already want to know how to setup specific frameworks on the Devilbox, jump directly to their articles:
+If you already want to know how to setup specific frameworks on the DreamDevBox, jump directly to their articles:

 .. seealso::

-   **Well tested frameworks on the Devilbox**
+   **Well tested frameworks on the DreamDevBox**

    * :ref:`example_setup_cakephp`
    * :ref:`example_setup_codeigniter`